Cass490/oqrc/README2.md

 ## 7. Conclusion

 For this time-series prediction challenge, our work confirms that an **entangled quantum reservoir is a more effective architecture** than simply combining independent quantum and classical systems.
 Furthermore, we found that this sophisticated quantum model pairs best with a **simple and robust classical readout** to achieve optimal performance.

+---

+## Acknowledgements

+I would like to express my gratitude to the qBraid team for organizing this fun and educational challenge.
+It provided a valuable opportunity to explore powerful new frameworks like CUDA Quantum, Catalyst, and JAX/JIT for the first time.
+This experience has been a significant learning journey into the world of accelerated and hybrid quantum computing.